Get started

 Give the input module a descriptive name, for example “PIR detector”.

-To trigger an event whenever the PIR detector senses motion, select Open circuit in the drop-down list.
+If you want to trigger an event whenever the PIR detector senses motion, click to set the normal state to circuit open.

 Set the switch relay to an output port